 Future Debt

-ACWWA is currently investigating options to refund the 2009B Series Bonds in 2012.
-There are no plans to issue additional bonds in FY 2013, substantial capital requirements are anticipated for the completion of a renewable water supply and ACWWA anticipates that additional debt will be needed in the future.
+There are no plans to issue additional bonds in FY 2015.
+Substantial capital requirements are anticipated for the completion of a renewable water supply and ACWWA anticipates that additional debt will be needed in the future.

 Capital Expenditures